Sayani07/gghdr/README.md

-The previous example can be extended to allow displaying the scatterplot with points coloured according to the bivariate highest density regions using `hdr_bin`.`hdr_bin` can also be mapped to only x-axis or y-axis to show the marginal distribution of any one variable.
-This figure enrich the information of scatterplot by emphasizing the highest bivariate density regions covering 50%, 90%, 99% and more than 99% coverage.
+The previous example can be extended to allow displaying the scatterplot with points coloured according to the bivariate highest density regions using `hdr_bin`.`hdr_bin` can also be mapped to only the x-axis or y-axis to show the marginal distribution of any one variable.
+This figure enriches the information in the scatterplot by emphasizing the highest bivariate density regions covering 50%, 90%, 99%, and more than 99% coverage.

 ``` r
 ggplot(data = faithful, aes(x = waiting, y=eruptions)) +